Last Updated on

 So a few months ago, I decided that I wanted to learn how to make sauerkraut in Mason jars.
 I was tired of paying $9 for a little jar of organic sauerkraut at the food coop.
 After all, cabbage is really cheap – even organic cabbage – and I have a lot of Mason jars.
 I was sent The DIY Pantry: 30 Minutes to Healthy, Homemade Food by Kresha Faber for review and as I flipped through it, I realized she uses the same method for her sauerkraut that I do.
+This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 How to Make Sauerkraut in Mason Jars

 All that you need to make sauerkraut is cabbage and sea salt.
 You also need a very large glass jar or sauerkraut crock and some sort of weight for the top.
 I used a large Mason jar, a piece of plastic wrap, and a plastic bag filled with water as a weight.
-Eventually I want to buy my own sauerkraut crock but they are rather expensive.
+Eventually, I want to buy my own sauerkraut crock but they are rather expensive.

 - 1 large head of organic cabbage